The allocation of remaining places (Nachmeldephase) for all higher levels is finished.

 1. Registration on HIS-LSF for seminars and practical courses for all higher study levels

-2. Registration on HIS-LSF for seminars and practical courses for all 1st semester Master of Education study levels
+2. Registration on HIS-LSF for seminars and practical courses for all 1st semester Bachelor and Master of Education study levels

 Registration within this period is obligatory.
 Participating in seminars and practical courses without registration is not possible.
 Please note: Please register for more than one option – where more than one group, seminar etc. is available – single registrations will be rejected.
 Please make sure to avoid course overlaps at all times choosing the courses.